Pinnawala Central College: Houses

 The students are divided into four houses.
-These are led by House Captains, competing in all major games to win the inter-house games and house colors are awarded winners.
+These are led by house captains, competing in all major games to win the inter-house games, and house colours are awarded winners.
 The houses are:

-Special Events
+Special events

-In 2017, a two-day training for Sepaktakraw was scheduled to be held at Pinnawala Central College grounds for the eight schools of the Kegalle District and Uva/Sabaragamuwa Provinces by invitation from the President of the newly formed Sri Lanka Schools Sepak Takraw Association, Wasantha Kumara.
+In 2017, two-day training for Sepaktakraw was scheduled to be held at Pinnawala Central College grounds for the eight schools of the Kegalle District and Uva/Sabaragamuwa Provinces by invitation from the President of the newly formed Sri Lanka Schools Sepak Takraw Association, Wasantha Kumara.
 Players from Pinnawala Central College planned to compete at the sport's world championship in Thailand the same year.

 Notable alumni

 This is a list of notable alumni from Pinnawala Central College.